NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 state active
 ```

-The way to achieve this is to do the following.
+The way to achieve this is to do the following:

 ```
 leaf  state {